sharjeel/khobar/README.md

 # Awesome Khobar
-I moved to Al-Khobar in August 2025.
-Here are my favorite list of places so far:
+List of places I really enjoyed since moving to Khobar in August 2025

 ## Restaurants